Cloud Security Posture Management (CSPM)

 cloudsqlEnsure That Cloud SQL Database Instances Do Not Implicitly Whitelist All Public IP Addresses

-Ensure 'external scripts enabled' database flag for Cloud SQL SQL Server instance is set to 'off'
+Ensure 'external scripts enabled' database flag for Cloud SQL Server instance is set to 'off'

-Ensure 'remote access' database flag for Cloud SQL SQL Server instance is set to 'off'
+Ensure 'remote access' database flag for Cloud SQL Server instance is set to 'off'

 cloudstorageEnsure That Cloud Storage Bucket Is Not Anonymously or Publicly Accessible